Casablanca: Literature

-Francesco Cavalli's L'Ormindo is a 17th century Venetian opera set between Anfa and Fes.
+Francesco Cavalli's L'Ormindo is a 17th-century Venetian opera set between Anfa and Fes.

-The French writer Antoine de Saint-Exupéry is associated with Casablanca.

 Driss Chraïbi's novel The Simple Past takes place in Casablanca.
 Mohamed Zafzaf lived in Maarif while writing and teaching at a high school.
 Lamalif, a radical leftist political and cultural magazine, was based in Casablanca.

 Casablanca's International Book Fair is held at the fair grounds opposite Hassan II Mosque annually in February.

 Theater

 Tayeb Saddiki, described as the father of Moroccan theater, grew up in Casablanca and made his career there.
 Hanane el-Fadili and Hassan El Fad are popular comedians from Casablanca.
 Gad Elmaleh is another comedian from Casablanca, though he has made his career abroad.

 Visual art

 The École des Beaux-Arts of Casablanca was founded in 1919 by a French Orientalist painter named Édouard Brindeau de Jarny, who started his career teaching drawing at Lycée Lyautey.
 The Casablanca School—a Modernist art movement and collective including artists such as Farid Belkahia, Mohamed Melehi, and Mohammed Chabâa—developed out of the École des Beaux-Arts of Casablanca in the late 1960s.

 The Academy of Traditional Arts, part of the Hassan II Mosque complex, was founded 31 October 2012.
 L'Uzine is a community-based art and culture space in Casablanca.
 Rebel Spirit published The Casablanca Guide (الدليل البيضاوي, Le Guide Casablancais) a comic book about life in Casablanca.
 Sbagha Bagha is a street art festival during which murals are created on the sides of apartment buildings.